 No major exclusions, as long as relevant add-ons are selected.
 Outpatient care included in all plans.

-Reputation of insurer Okay
+Reputation of insurer Not great

 Pre-existing and chronic conditions Some